Skip to main content

 Free veteran benefit offices in Maine

-The Maine Bureau of Veterans’ Services, often called MBVS, is the main state starting point.
-Its Veterans Service Officers help with VA disability, pension, survivor benefits, VA health enrollment, CHAMPVA questions, DD214 requests, state benefits, housing referrals, and burial questions.
+The Maine Bureau of Veterans’ Services, often called MBVS, is the main state office for veteran benefit help.
+Its Veterans Service Officers can help with VA disability claims, VA pension, survivor benefits, VA health enrollment, CHAMPVA questions, state benefits, burial questions, and discharge records.

-Do not pay a private person to file a first VA claim before you talk with an accredited free helper.
-Use the MBVS office list for offices in Augusta, Bangor, Caribou, Lewiston, Machias, Portland, Springvale, Togus, and part-time service spots.
+Do not pay a private company for basic first-claim help before you talk with a free accredited helper.
+The state MBVS office list includes fixed offices in Augusta, Bangor, Caribou, Lewiston, Machias, Portland, Springvale, and Togus, plus itinerant service spots.
+Call the nearest office and ask whether a phone, video, or in-person appointment is best.

-What to ask: “Can a Veterans Service Officer review my papers and tell me which claim, appeal, or Maine benefit fits?”
-Bring discharge papers, VA letters, medical records, income proof, and any deadline notice.
+What to ask: “Can a Veterans Service Officer review my papers and tell me which claim, appeal, state benefit, or record request fits?”
+Ask what to bring before the appointment.

-Reality check: VA decisions can take time.
-A VSO can help you file a cleaner claim, but no office can promise approval.
+Reality check: A VSO can help you file a cleaner claim, but no office can promise approval.
+Keep every VA letter.
+Many letters have deadlines.

 Money, property tax, and emergency aid

-Maine has a Veterans’ Emergency Financial Assistance Program, known as VEFAP.
-MBVS says the program can help Maine resident veterans who face an emergency and do not have savings or other help to solve it.
-Needs may include rent, mortgage, utilities, basic safety, vehicle repair tied to work, illness hardship, or a dental emergency with pain or infection.
+Maine has a Veterans’ Emergency Financial Assistance Program, often called VEFAP.
+The state says VEFAP can help Maine resident veterans who face an emergency and do not have enough savings or other help to solve it.
+Needs may include housing risk, utilities, food, basic safety, illness hardship, some vehicle repairs tied to work, or dental emergencies with pain or infection.

-The state says help may be up to $2,000.
-It also says an honorable discharge or general under honorable conditions is required for VEFAP funds.
-Start through MBVS or Fedcap Veterans Forward.
-The state lists Fedcap Veterans Forward at 844-653-0316.
+MBVS says emergency assistance may be approved up to $2,000 for a Maine resident veteran.
+The state also says VEFAP funds require an honorable discharge or a general discharge under honorable conditions.
+Start with MBVS or Fedcap Veterans Forward.
+The state lists Fedcap Veterans Forward at 844-653-0316 on its tax and finance page.

-Reality check: VEFAP is emergency help, not monthly income.
-Call before the shutoff, eviction, or repair deadline if you can.
+Reality check: VEFAP is not monthly income.
+It is emergency help.
+Call before the shutoff, eviction, repair deadline, or medical crisis gets worse.

 Maine veteran property tax help

-Maine Revenue Services currently lists a veteran property tax exemption of $6,000 from the just value of a home for a veteran who served during a recognized war period and is age 62 or older, is receiving 100% disability as a veteran, or became 100% disabled while serving.
-It also lists a $50,000 exemption for certain totally and permanently disabled veterans who received a federal specially adapted housing grant.
+Maine Revenue Services lists a $6,000 veteran property tax exemption from the just value of a home for certain veterans.
+A veteran may fit if they served during a recognized war period and are age 62 or older, are receiving 100% disability as a veteran, or became 100% disabled while serving.
+Maine also lists a $50,000 exemption for certain totally and permanently disabled veterans who received a federal specially adapted housing grant.
 Check the current Maine tax exemptions page before applying.

-Disabled veterans with a service-connected disability rating of 50% or more may qualify for a complimentary Maine hunting, fishing, and trapping license.
-Check the Maine disabled licenses page before applying.
+Disabled veterans with a service-connected disability rated at 50% or more may qualify for a complimentary Maine hunting, fishing, and trapping license.
+The disabled licenses page explains the license and documentation path.

 VA care, rides, and Maine Veterans’ Homes

-Maine Veterans’ Homes has homes in Augusta, Bangor, Caribou, Machias, Scarborough, and South Paris.
-Its Maine Veterans’ Homes page says honorably discharged veterans may qualify if they were Maine residents when they entered service or are Maine residents when they apply.
+Maine Veterans’ Homes has locations in Augusta, Bangor, Caribou, Machias, Scarborough, and South Paris.
+The Maine Veterans’ Homes eligibility page says honorably discharged veterans may qualify if they were Maine residents when they entered service or are Maine residents when they apply.
 Spouses, widows, widowers, and Gold Star parents may also qualify.
 Veterans get priority.

-Reality check: A veterans home still reviews care needs, records, payment source, and bed space.
-Call early if a hospital discharge or caregiver burnout is coming.
+Reality check: A veterans home still reviews eligibility, health needs, payment source, and bed space.
+Approval is not automatic.

-If the problem is homelessness or the risk of losing housing, call the MBVS Homeless Veterans Coordination Team at 207-287-7019.
-Say the deadline date first.
-Ask about veteran housing referrals, VEFAP, VA homeless programs, and local help.
+If the veteran may lose housing, call the MBVS Homeless Veterans Coordination Team at 207-287-7019.
+Say the deadline first.
+Ask about VEFAP, veteran housing referrals, VA homeless programs, and local shelter or prevention help.
+For non-veteran backup options, the GFS guide to Maine housing help can help you compare rent, housing authority, and senior housing paths.

-Older veterans age 60 or over may also call Legal Services for Maine Elders for health care, Medicare, MaineCare, public benefits, powers of attorney, consumer issues, abuse, and guardianship defense.
-Use the Maine Elders helpline at 1-800-750-5353 if the veteran-specific path does not fit.
+Older veterans age 60 or over may also call Legal Services for Maine Elders.
+The Maine Elders helpline is 1-800-750-5353 and helps with legal problems tied to basic needs, including health care, Medicare, MaineCare, public benefits, powers of attorney, consumer issues, abuse, and guardianship defense.

 Burial, cemetery, and surviving spouse help

-Older surviving spouses should ask MBVS to screen for survivor benefits, burial help, property tax rights, and health coverage questions.
-If the veteran had a qualifying disability or death status, our CHAMPVA spouse guide explains how CHAMPVA can work with Medicare.
+Surviving spouses should ask MBVS to screen for survivor benefits, burial help, property tax rights, health coverage questions, and records.
+If CHAMPVA may be part of the health coverage question, the GFS CHAMPVA spouse guide explains how CHAMPVA can work with Medicare.

 How to start without wasting time

-3. Ask for the next form.
-Write down the form name, due date, office address, and person you spoke with.
+3. Ask for the exact next step.
+Write down the form name, due date, address, phone number, and the name of the person you spoke with.

 4. Send copies, not originals.
-Keep photos or paper copies of everything.
+Keep photos or paper copies of every record, letter, and receipt.

 Documents and information to gather